iamaziz/Juday/README.md

 *   **Calendar Navigation:** Jump to any specific date to view or edit your journal for that day.
 *   **Secure Authentication:** Sign in easily and securely with email (magic link) or your GitHub account.
 *   **Light & Dark Modes:** Choose the theme that's easiest on your eyes.
+*   **Data Export:** Download all your entries into a single, portable Markdown file at any time.
+*   **Data Import:** Easily migrate from other applications by importing your journal history from a formatted file.

 ### For Local Development